Unitarian Universalism and Animal Justice in 2025

 Highlights include:

-• Delivered robust, accessible programming across the movement
+• We delivered robust, accessible programming across the continent

-• Built organizational capacity to support long-term sustainability
+• We built organizational capacity to support long-term sustainability

 Advancing UU Values Through Education